elena5875/project5_cherryleaves/README.md

 ### Media

-My dataset phots were provided by https://www.kaggle.com/codeinstitute/cherry-leaves
+My dataset photOs were provided by https://www.kaggle.com/codeinstitute/cherry-leaves

+### Acknowledgements
+   I would just like to thank myself for being patient  and not trying to kill the following apps.
+CodeAnywhere, Gitpod and most specially Heroku.
+   I know I might encounter them again but I think I have the patience and the tools to not go crazy when working with them.
+Sorry just need to vent it out here.